GeodesicJones/SolarChart/README.md

 So I thought, why not automate it?
 Just enter the data each week, and the chart magically appears online.

 The chart is generated using ChartJS, with the script and the data files housed in AWS S3.
-The source for the app itself is in the 'app' folder; the 'infrastructure' folder will contain the files needed to set things up on AWS.
+The source for the app itself is in the 'app' folder; the 'infrastructure' folder contains the files needed to set things up on AWS.